-This feature also turns on the approach lighting in the outside mirrors (for versions/markets, where provided).
+This feature also turns on the approach lighting in the outside mirrors (if equipped).
 Refer to "Mirrors" in "Understanding The Features Of Your Vehicle" for further information.

 The lights will fade to off after approximately 30 seconds or they will immediately fade to off once the ignition is cycled to the ON/RUN position from the OFF position.